asynchronous collaboration

 Starting ideation sessions

 Think of the live brainstorming sessions you’ve attended.
 It’s likely that most start with a few minutes for individuals to record ideas before everyone converges to discuss their ideas.
-Since that initial brainstorming is done independently anyways, you can save unnecessary meeting time by allowing team members to brainstorm and react to each other’s ideas asynchronously.
+Since that initial brainstorming is done independently anyway, you can save unnecessary meeting time by allowing team members to brainstorm and react to each other’s ideas asynchronously.
 Then, bring the team together to discuss the ideas live.

 By beginning an ideation activity asynchronously, most team members will be better prepared to participate in rich discussions, especially those that need more time to think through ideas.